sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 Examples:

 - Internet Explorer
-- Rust Editions for opting in into breaking-change language features
+- Rust language “editions” for opting in into breaking-change features

-“[...] we have a commitment to not breaking users’ code.
+“We can’t get rid of it because we have a commitment to not breaking users’ code.
 There will not be a Rust 2.0.” - Steve Klabnik ([https://news.ycombinator.com/item?id=19638000](https://news.ycombinator.com/item?id=19638000))

 ::::